GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Speedrunner_Route.md

 - Craft and place a scarecrow.
 - Chop trees until 7:40 AM.
 - Empty inventory + retrieve Fiberglass Rod.
 - Go into town from the Bus Stop.
-You will trigger the community center cutscene; **do not skip the cutscene**.
+You will trigger the community center cutscene;
-  - This is because if you skip the cutscene, you will be placed at the entrance to town.
-If you watch it, you will be placed next to the community center.
 - Go into the community center and touch the Golden Scroll square (to start the quest).
 - Go to the beach and fish until 3:00 PM.
 - Go to Willy and sell the fish
 - Go  to clint and buy the remaining iron.
 - Go to the mines, get the silver + furnace + coal and go to mountain lake
 - Fish while smelting the silver until 12:30
-- Leave silver + coal in chest, only bring tools + sellable items
+- Leave silver + coal in chest
 - Go home and sell fish + however much will give you up to 5,000g

 ### Spring 8